 It’s actually really easy to see wild elephants in Thailand.
 Does that surprise you, because it definitely surprised me.
 I first came to Thailand over nine years ago, and I consider myself pretty knowledgable about traveling here.
 But I had no idea about this.
 I’ve even had people ask me where to see wild elephants, and had to tell them it’s something that just takes a lot of luck.
 A visit to Kuiburi National Park in Prachuap Khiri Khan Province changed all that.

 This is a smallish national park, and on the surface, it doesn’t look too special.
-While it connects into the huge and spectacular jungle of Kaeng Krachan National Park, the trees here seem to be mostly new growth eucalyptus and pines.
+While it connects into the huge and spectacular forests of Kaeng Krachan National Park, the trees here seem to be mostly new growth eucalyptus and pines.
 I wouldn’t even call it jungle.
 There are also some open areas of grassland between the trees.
 It sort of seems like an area that was logged, and then partially replanted.
 There are much more scenic areas all over Thailand.
 What makes Kuiburi so special though is a population of around 230 wild elephants.
 The thin forests and open fields make seeing these amazing creatures much easier than in other areas.
 The elephants keep their distance but seem unbothered by the daily visitors.

 It’s great that so many travelers and locals today want to avoid exploitative elephant tourism and visit sanctuaries instead (we also have a guide on how to book ethical elephant sanctuaries).
 But what’s even better than that, is seeing real wild elephants living completely free.
 And by visiting and supporting a place like this, you support a model of tourism that creates value for habitat conservation, which is the most important thing for the long-term survival of wild elephants in Thailand.

 How Kuiburi elephant safaris work